20. May 2026

 Biography

-Lorenz Heinemann is a researcher at the Fraunhofer IMWS in the department of Non-Destructive Defect Localization.
-He obtained his master’s degree in Computer Science from Leipzig University in 2023.
-His primary focus is on acoustic microscopy, where he is dedicated to advancing the field through novel AI-based analysis methods and user-friendly applications.
-His goal is to make acoustic microscopy more accessible and effective on software side.
+Lorenz Heinemann is a PhD candidate and researcher at the Fraunhofer IMWS in the Department of Non-Destructive Defect Localization.
+He earned his master’s degree in Computer Science from Leipzig University in 2023.
+His research centers on acoustic microscopy, with a focus on developing innovative AI-based analysis methods and intuitive software solutions.
+Through his work, he aims to enhance the accessibility and effectiveness of acoustic microscopy, particularly from a software perspective.